bennypowers/bennypowers.dev/posts/cheap-netlify-11ty-rebuilds.md

   - performance
 ---

-So, you read Robb Knight's lovely article on implementing Webmentions on your 11ty site, and you even wrote some code to fetch reactions from brigdy and webmention.io; good for you!
+So, you read [Robb Knight's lovely article on implementing Webmentions][rknight] on your 11ty site, and you even wrote some code to fetch reactions from brigdy and webmention.io; good for you!
 Thing is, Netlify provides 300 free build minutes per month, and it takes about a minute to build your site, door-to-door.
 That's about 720 minutes a month, or in layman's terms: [$7][pricing] you could be spending on bourbon, or Nintendo games, or, I dunno, rent or something.

 Luckily, our Cascadian software overlords in Redmond have deep pockets, so GitHub actions minutes are basically free.
 So instead of building our site on